rust-lang/rust/text/0000-erfc-post-build-contexts.md

  - An API for crates that generate custom binaries, including introspection into the target crate.
- - A mechanism for `cargo` integration so that custom post-build contexts are at the same level of integration as `test` or `bench` as far as build processes are concerned.
+ - A mechanism for `cargo` integration so that custom test frameworks are at the same level of integration as `test` or `bench` as far as build processes are concerned.

  [cargo-fuzz]: https://github.com/rust-fuzz/cargo-fuzz